apache/incubator-teaclave/README.md

   Teaclave builds its components in containers, therefore, it supports deployment both locally and within cloud infrastructures.
 Teaclave also provides convenient endpoint APIs, client SDKs and command line tools.
-- **Flexibility**:
+- **Flexible**:
-  Components in Teaclave are designed in modular, and some like remote attestation can be easily embedded in other projects.
-In addition, Teaclave SGX SDK can also be used separately to write standalone SGX enclaves for other purposes.
+  Components in Teaclave are designed in modular, and features like remote attestation can be easily embedded in other projects.
+In addition, Teaclave SGX SDK and Teaclave TrustZone SDK can also be used separately to write TEE apps for other purposes.

 ## Getting Started